HildoBijl/stepwise/packages/browser-utils/README.md

 | `writeLocalStorageValue(key, value)` | Serializes a value as JSON.
 Passing `null` or `undefined` removes the stored entry. |

 Local-storage values cross an untyped persistence boundary.
 Consumers should validate values before relying on their shape.

+React applications can use `useLocalStorageState` from `@step-wise/react-utils` to subscribe to these values and synchronize updates between components and browser documents.